Edinburgh-Genome-Foundry/BandWagon/README.rst

 Bandwagon is an open-source software originally written at the `Edinburgh Genome Foundry
 <http://edinburgh-genome-foundry.github.io/home.html>`_ by `Zulko <https://github.com/Zulko>`_
-and `released on Github <https://github.com/Edinburgh-Genome-Foundry/Bandwagon>`_ under the MIT licence (Copyright Edinburg Genome Foundry).
+and `released on Github <https://github.com/Edinburgh-Genome-Foundry/Bandwagon>`_ under the MIT license (Copyright 2019 Edinburgh Genome Foundry).

-Everyone is welcome to contribute !
+Everyone is welcome to contribute!

 Installation
 --------------